Trip Facts

 Trip Overview

-The Annapurna Base Camp Trek ranks among Nepal’s most popular trekking adventures.
+The Annapurna Base Camp Trek is one of Nepal’s most popular trekking adventures.
 Also known as the Annapurna Sanctuary Trek, this journey takes you deep into the heart of the Himalayas.
 Mt.
 Annapurna, standing at 8,091 meters, is the world’s 10th highest peak.
-Its base camp lies at 4,130 meters and offers breathtaking panoramic views of the Himalayas.
+Its base camp, at 4,130 meters, offers breathtaking panoramic views of the surrounding mountains.

 The Annapurna Base Camp Trek showcases diverse scenery, from terraced fields and lush forests to dramatic cliffs and snow-covered peaks.
 As you gain altitude on the Annapurna Base Camp Trek, the environment shifts from warm greenery to pristine alpine terrain.
 You’ll hike through traditional Gurung and Magar villages, known for warm hospitality and vibrant traditions.
 These communities add a rich cultural layer to the trekking experience.